taislu/mobilelu-starter-blog/content/blog/2020-03/vue-intro-vue-instance.md

 ---
 title: "Intro-to-Vue The Vue Instance"
 date: "2020-03-04"
-description: how to use Vue to display data onto a webpage
+description: How to use Vue to display data onto a webpage
 category: Vue
 ---